Who are we?

 As they made their way across the terrain of who they were, I journeyed with them too.
 There were moments of deep joy and troughs of immense pain.
 I witnessed their struggle of finding identity and their yearning for a sense of belonging.

 Through them and with them, I too experienced profound shifts and somehow discovered myself and my place in the world.
-Who I am and what I want to be is strongly and inextricably linked with a higher purpose of being in service to young people.
+Who I am and what I want to be is strongly and inextricably linked with a higher purpose of being in service to people.

-My intention is to co-build a place for changemakers, where young people can know who they are, and be a part of a ‘family’ that they can belong to.
+My intention is to co-build a place for changemakers, where people can know who they are, and be a part of a ‘family’ that they can belong to.
 We are about building a strong, creative and safe platform from which they can launch themselves and their ideas into the world.

 The Fourth Space is the first step in a journey towards creating an alternative educational space where learning occurs through doing, where learning is co-created with others, where nature's wisdom is accessed and experiences are viewed as teachers.